Vought F4U Corsair: Variants

 F3A-1 and F3A-1D (called Corsair Mk III by the Fleet Air Arm):

 This was the designation for Brewster-built F4U-1.
-Labor troubles delayed production, and the Navy ordered the company's contract terminated; they folded soon after.
+Labor troubles delayed production; the Navy terminated the company's contract and Brewster folded soon after.
 Poor quality wing fittings meant that these aircraft were red-lined for speed and prohibited from aerobatics after several lost their wings.
 None of the Brewster-built Corsairs reached front line units.
 430 Brewster Corsairs (334 F3A-1 and 96 F3A-1D), more than half of Brewster's total production, were delivered to the Fleet Air Arm.

 FG-1A and FG-1D (called Corsair Mk IV by the Fleet Air Arm):

 This was the designation for Corsairs that were license-built by Goodyear, to the same specifications as Vought's Corsairs.
 The first Goodyear built FG-1 flew in February 1943 and Goodyear began delivery of FG-1 Corsairs in April 1943.
 The company continued production until the end of the war and delivered 4,007 FG-1 series Corsairs, including sixty FG-1Ds to the RNZAF and 857 (400 FG-1 and FG-1A, and 457 FG-1D) to the Royal Navy as Corsair Mk IVs.

 F4U-1B: This was an unofficial post-war designation used to identify F4U-1s modified for Fleet Air Arm use.